-This eight-week virtual internship is designed for young people in NC who want to advance the mission and work of NCAAT and NCAAT in Action while developing their own skills and experience within a nonprofit organization.
-Our interns will focus in one of three areas: communications, community engagement, and voter engagement & advocacy.
+This eleven-week virtual internship is designed for young people in NC who want to advance the mission and work of NCAAT and NCAAT in Action while developing their own skills and experience within a nonprofit organization.
+Our interns will focus in one of four areas: communications, community engagement, voter engagement & advocacy, and youth engagement.
 The intern will work closely with their supervisor and with the NCAAT and NCAAT in Action staff to develop their own work plan and their personal project.
 The personal project is an opportunity for the intern to engage with a topic that they are passionate about to create a unique final project.
 Past interns have created workshops, zines, children’s books, lesson plans, and more.
-The dates for this internship are June 1st – July 30th, 2021.
+The dates for this internship are September 6 – November 19, 2021.

 - Attend weekly discussion-based cohort meetings

 - Work with a supervisor to create and manage a personal work plan

 - Create digital content, including 1) a blog post on any topic within Asian American advocacy and 2) contributing to NCAAT and NCAAT in Action’s social media features